wtsi-hgi/weaver/docs/new-ui.md

 To allow sorting, the warning names must be in alphabetical (or reverse alphabetical) order, hence `R -> O -> G`.
 We're going to change these names:

-This is the system we want to have, but we'll need to find something for the middle one that is alphabetically between "OK" and "Not OK". ❌
+This is the system we want to have, but we'll need to find something for the middle one that is alphabetically between "OK" and "Not OK". ✅ *(this turned out to not be an issue, we can filter by usage % once the "no quota" groups were sorted. we went for OK, Kinda OK, Not OK)*

 | Old    | New     |
 | :------| :------ |